dennytan-19/CA2_IOT/README.md

 Section 1 Overview of Gardening Water Dispenser

 ## A. What is Gardening Water Dispenser about?
-The garden automatic watering tool, it activates whenever the soil moisture goes below the specific value and captures a picture at the same time prior to the environment.
+The garden automatic watering tool, it activates whenever the soil moisture goes below the specific value,captures a picture at the same time prior to the environment, takes in light values as well as the temperature values around the plant, monitoring the plant as tight as possible, to ensure its survival.
 Garden watering tool is for those who are keen on saving money and time.
 It is designed to ease the burdens of watering plants on a daily basis,  adjustment of the dripping volume at a given time which means the plants won’t be taking in insufficiently or excessively.

 ## B. How the final RPI set-up looks like
 ```